flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 * Never photograph or film the enemy, unless they absolutely cannot see you.
 * Never photograph or film any enemy equipment, dangerous materials, drones, planes, routes, bases.
 * Never sport/show a weapon to the enemy.
 Any weapon, no matter how small. (like knives, batons.)
+* Avoid derelict / vacant / empty buildings at all costs.
+They may be structurally unsafe or contain mines, traps, boobytraps, hosts weapons, dangerous caches, or harbour enemy troops. (often a sniper nest), and may be bombing targets.
 * Avoid conflict zones: If possible, detour around known combat areas.
 * Keep a low profile: Limit noise, movement, and visible signs of life in contested areas.
 * Travel in safe groups: Avoid solo movement in high-risk zones.